Vaibhav2002/Canvas-JetpackCompose/README.md

 - **Transformations** - Using Canvas Transformations like translate, rotate and scale
 - **Gender Picker** - Drawing custom vector paths using Canvas Transformations and handling click events in Transformed Canvas
 - **Tic Tac Toe** - Path animations for multiple paths.
+- **Image Reveal** - Drawing images on Canvas.
+Using ColorFilters and Blend Modes.

 ### **Screenshots** 📸